 For more information, or to register for future proficiency tests without commitment, please contact: proficiency.esn@

-Wher can interested labs learn more about Proficiency Testing?
+where can interested labs learn more about proficiency testing?

 - International guidelines for proficiency testing in sensory analysis.
 CCFRA Guidelines No. 35, 2001.
 Edited by DH Lyon.